Travel to Oxford with megabus

 Oxford: getting around

-To make sure your coach journey to Oxford with megabus is easy and comfortable, we’ve thought of all the finer details – like free WiFi and plug sockets onboard.
+To make sure your coach journey to Oxford with megabus is easy and comfortable, we’ve thought of all the finer details – like free WiFi* and charging points* on most of our coaches.
 And once you arrive in Oxford, getting around couldn’t be easier.

 Your bus to Oxford will arrive into Gloucester Green, the city’s main coach station.
 It’s just off George Street.
 From there, you can easily walk to the city’s shops, main attractions, bars and restaurants.

 Oxford is a very flat city, so another great way to see the sights is by bike.
 You can hire one from Bainton Bikes, at Walton Street Cycles on Walton Street, from £10 a day.
 Pick up a map from the Oxford Visitor Information Centre on Broad Street or just use your phone’s GPS to plot your route.

 Oxford: best for nightlife

 There are two ways to tackle Oxford’s nightlife.
 Firstly, you can make like a bona fide student and hole up in one of the many traditional pubs with a pint of something cold.
 The Turf Tavern is nestled by the Bridge of Sighs, and has beamed ceilings and a cosy fireplace.
 Or, if you’re looking for a more sophisticated night on the town, the Varsity Club rooftop bar has arguably the best views and cocktails in the city.
 For an evening at the theatre, head to the Oxford Playhouse in Beaumont Street, which features West End musicals and famous comedians.